cdavidmaxey/cdavidmaxey.github.io/_posts/2017-11-01-Positive-Discipline-Kind-and-firm-with-mutual-respect.md

 	<li>invites children to discover how capable they are and to use their personal power in constructive ways.</li>
 </ul>

 Sometimes Positive Discipline is misunderstood as permissiveness.
-Actually, positive discipline is about finding long-term solutions that help children develop their own self-discipline over time.
+Actually, Positive Discipline is about finding long-term solutions that help children develop their own self-discipline over time.